Non-closed scalar charge in four-dimensional Einstein-scalar-Gauss-Bonnet black hole thermodynamics: Introduction

-Scalar fields arise naturally in a wide range of high-energy physics contexts, particularly in the context of moduli and dilaton sectors \cite{Corvilain:2018lgw, Blumenhagen:2018nts, Rudelius:2014wla} in string theory compactifications \cite{Grana:2005jc, Blumenhagen:2006ci, Douglas:2006es}.
-When coupled to gravity, scalar fields typically obey strict no-hair theorems, which prevent them from forming non-trivial profiles around black holes unless certain conditions are considered, such as symmetry breaking \cite{Bekenstein:1974sf, Bekenstein:1975ts, Volkov:1989fi, Bizon:1990sr, Droz:1991cx, Greene:1992fw, Bekenstein:1995un, Sotiriou:2011dz, Hui:2012qt, Babichev:2013cya, Sotiriou:2013qea, Sotiriou:2014pfa, Herdeiro:2015waa, Benkel:2016rlz}.
-However, this picture changes dramatically in modified gravity theories where scalar fields interact non-minimally with curvature invariants \cite{Kanti:1995vq, Alexeev:1996vs, Silva:2022srr}.
+However, this picture changes in modified gravity theories, where scalar fields interact non-minimally with curvature invariants \cite{Kanti:1995vq, Alexeev:1996vs, Silva:2022srr}.
 A particular case is Einstein-scalar-Gauss-Bonnet (EsGB) gravity, where a scalar field $\phi$ couples to the Gauss-Bonnet (GB) invariant $\mathcal{G}$ through a function $f(\phi)$.
 This interaction arises naturally in the low-energy effective actions of string theory, where the scalar coupling often corresponds to the dilaton and the GB term captures leading $\alpha'$ corrections to the classical Einstein-Hilbert action (for a review on $\alpha'$ corrections see \cite{Lescano:2021lup}).
 Moreover, EsGB can be interpreted as a simple model to study the effect of a scalar field coupling to gravity.
-In this work we use EsGB to gain lessons about the thermodynamics of simple black hole configurations, including their Smarr formulae, paving the way towards more elaborated gravitational solutions.

 In $4$ dimensions the GB term is a topological invariant and does not affect the dynamics unless it is coupled to a dynamical scalar.
 Once this coupling is introduced, it alters the dynamics and can induce scalar hair in black hole solutions, even in the absence of electric charge or angular momentum.
 Such black holes have been widely studied in the literature \cite{Doneva:2017bvd,Doneva:2022ewd,Silva:2017uqg,Silva:2018qhn,Julie:2019sab}.
 In particular, Refs.~\cite{Antoniou:2017acq,Antoniou:2017hxj} proposed a novel no-hair theorem for EsGB gravity, showing that nontrivial scalar hair can exist depending on the form of the coupling function $f(\phi)$.
-These models show that whether scalar hair exists or not, depends crucially on how the scalar behaves near the horizon and at large distances, shaped by the choice of $f(\phi)$.
+These models show that whether scalar hair exists or not, depends crucially on how the scalar behaves near the horizon and at spatial infinity, shaped by the choice of $f(\phi)$.

+At this point it is useful to distinguish between primary and secondary scalar hair \cite{Herdeiro:2015waa}.
+A primary scalar hair corresponds to an independent parameter of the black hole solution that is not determined by conserved charges or asymptotic data.
+By contrast, a scalar hair is referred to as 'secondary' if it depends on the conserved charges.